 Simply having a website is just not enough.
 The landscape is too competitive and your customers are not going to come to your website in droves unless you are actively working to drive traffic to it.
-Here are 11 major ways to help drive traffic to your website:
+Here are some major ways to help drive traffic to your website:

 1. Ensure Your Website is Technically Sound

 Before you jump in and start driving traffic to your website, first make sure its foundation is strong and technically sound.
 In order for your site to appear in search engines, it has to be accessible to search engine crawlers.